-Criterion Ref 5 includes administrative, organizational, technical, and physical safeguards appropriate to the sensitivity of the Certificate Data and Certificate Management Processes. takes into account then-available technology and the cost of implementing the specific measures, and is designed to implement a reasonable level of security appropriate to the harm that might result from a breach of security and the nature of the data to be protected.
+Criterion Ref5 3 The CA maintains controls to provide reasonable assurance that it develops, implements, and maintains a Security Plan consisting of security procedures, measures, and products designed to reasonably manage and control the risks identified during the Risk Assessment, commensurate with the sensitivity of the Certificate Data and Certificate Management Processes.
+The security plan: 5.0 includes administrative, organizational, technical, and physical safeguards appropriate to the sensitivity of the Certificate Data and Certificate Management Processes. takes into account then-available technology and the cost of implementing the specific measures, and is designed to implement a reasonable level of security appropriate to the harm that might result from a breach of security and the nature of the data to be protected.
 4 The CA maintains controls to provide reasonable assurance that it develops, implements, and maintains a Business Continuity Plan that includes at a minimum: • the conditions for activating the plan; • emergency procedures; • fall-back procedures; • resumption procedures; • a maintenance schedule for the plan; • awareness and education requirements; • the responsibilities of the individuals; • recovery time objective (RTO); • regular testing of contingency plans; • the CA's plan to maintain or restore the CA's business operations in a timely manner following interruption to or failure of critical business processes; • a requirement to store critical cryptographic materials (i.e., secure cryptographic device and activation materials) at an alternate location; • what constitutes an acceptable system outage and recovery time; • how frequently backup copies of essential business information and software are taken; • the distance of recovery facilities to the CA's main site; and • procedures for securing its facility to the extent possible during the period of time following a disaster and prior to restoring a secure environment either at the original or a remote site.
-The Business Continuity Plan is tested at least annually, reviewed, and updated.
-6 5.7.1 5 The CA maintains controls to provide reasonable assurance that its Certificate Management Process includes: • physical security and environmental controls (see WTCA 2.0 Section 3.4); • system integrity controls, including configuration management, integrity maintenance of trusted code, and malware detection/prevention (see WTCA 2.0 Section 3.7); 5.0
+5.7.1 The Business Continuity Plan is tested at least annually, reviewed, and updated.
+6